Welcome to an FCPX toolbox lesson from Pixel Film Studios.

 From masking tools to stage lights, the FCPX toolbox can quickly and easily create looks that would otherwise not be possible in Final Cut Pro X.

-In this lesson, we will cover the Guide Line tool.
+In this lesson, we will cover the Picture-In-Picture tool.

-Let's begin by selecting a clip or image in the FCPX media library and dragging it to the timeline.
+Let's begin by selecting two clips or images in the FCPX media library.

-For this example, we will use a few logo P.N.G’s.
+For this example, we will use the frame preset.

 Now it’s time to position and scale our Picture-In-Picture frame.